MattVu123/ait582_rutting2/README.md

 To generate the processed dataset:

 1. Open **`processing_script.py`** from the `code and notebooks` directory.
-2. Run the script to create the processed CSV and upload it to DBFS Volumes.
+2. Run the script to create the processed CSV.
+This script will upload the processed data to DBFS Volumes.

 ![Screenshot](artifacts/screenshot_12.png)